jwodder/ghrepo/README.rst

     is_git_repo(dirpath: Optional[AnyPath] = None) -> bool

-Tests whether the given directory (default: the current directory) is or is contained in a Git repository.
+Tests whether the given directory (default: the current directory) is either a Git repository or contained in one

 .. code:: python